 Pancreatic cancer is a very serious affliction that causes very few symptoms in the early stages.
-One of the biggest problems with pancreatic cancer is by the time symptoms become severe enough to alert the person to make a doctor’s appointment, it has already progressed to a serious stage.
-It is for this reason pancreatic cancer is such a deadly disease.
-There are several varieties of pancreatic cancer: adenocarcinoma, islet cell carcinoma, pancreaticoblastoma and isolated sarcomas and lymphomas.
-Adenocarcinoma is the most common, according to the University of Texas, and makes up 95% of all cases.
+One of the biggest problems with pancreatic cancer is by the time symptoms become severe enough to alert the person to make a doctor’s appointment, it's already progressed to a serious stage.

 Video of the Day